Projectyl/projectyl.github.io/_pages/summer.md

 ---
 permalink: /summer/
-title: "Summer Programs 2022"
+title: "Summer Internships"

 ---

-{:link: target="_blank" style="text-decoration: none"}

 Following are the currently active summer programs.
-(Note that the institute names in the left columns are hyperlinks to the respective webpages.)
-It is available for download as a [pdf](/_pages/summer.pdf){: link}.
+Note that the institute names in the left columns are **hyperlinks** to the respective webpages.
+It is available for download as a [pdf](/_pages/summer.pdf).

 <table>
 <tr>